MOBILE NOBLES UNIT

-First Vice President: Brad Graham
+President: Brad Graham

-Second Vice President: Ed Spotts
+First Vice President: Ed Spotts

 The Tangier Mobile Nobles unit was established in 1960.
 The unit was organized by a group of nobles whose occupations required travel and was modeled after units by the same name from the El Jebel Temple in Denver and the Zurah Temple in Minneapolis.
 Among the unit’s calling cards in its early years was providing drivers for visiting dignitaries and supporting the Plattsmouth Masonic Home, the Omaha Home for Boys and the Masonic Eastern Star Home in Fremont.